JustaName-id/JustaName-sdk/docs/sdk/JustaName React SDK/functions/useAccountEnsNames.md

 # useAccountEnsNames

-A React hook for fetching and managing ENS names associated with a connected account.
+A React hook for fetching ENS names associated with a connected account.

 ---